aimslut/rosecafe/README.md

 3) Paste the contents in your .minecraft folder located at %appdata%/.minecraft
 4) Choose which optional mods you want from the folder
 5) Enable whichever resource packs you prefer
-6) Add rosecafe.ddns.net:28961 to your server list and enjoy :)
+6) Add the latest ip in discord to your serverlist and enjoy :)